File: Shelving her career to found her leather goods brand

 Make the wisest choices possible

-All these requirements allowed us to guide ourselves in the choice of leathers, the know-how that Robin would use and the shapes to be made:
+All these requirements allowed us to guide us in the choice of leathers, the know-how that Robin would use and the shapes to be produced:

 • Leather: we decided to work with some of the most beautiful leathers in the world.
-Our ambition for durability and patina made us move towards a natural Swedish vegetable leather, light beige when purchased but which will quickly “tan” to take on a beautiful caramel color.
-Furthermore, we work with Novonappa and Baranil, leathers well known to purists, which have an exceptional feel and a magnificent patina although a little slower.
+Our ambition for durability and patina led us to choose a natural Swedish vegetable leather, light beige when purchased but which will quickly “tan” to a beautiful caramel color.
+In addition, we work with Novonappa and Baranil, leathers well known to purists, which have an exceptional feel and a magnificent patina although a little slower.

 • Style: we started with the archetypal shapes of each type of product.
 Our only bias in terms of style was to make rounded edges (with a radius of 2cm), present on all of our products.
-It's discreet, functional (it makes access to cards easier) and aesthetic.
+It is discreet, functional (it facilitates access to the cards) and aesthetic.

-• Know-how: to stand out from the “raw” offer of the competition, we used the traditional know-how of French saddlery and leather goods.
-Thus, all our products are lined in French goat leather, the saddle stitch we use is finer than that usually used, even in luxury, and the edges are dyed then waxed with beeswax.
+• Know-how: to stand out from the competition's "raw" offering, we have used the traditional know-how of French saddlery and leather goods.
+Thus, all our products are lined in French goatskin, the saddle stitch we use is finer than that usually used, even in luxury, and the edges are dyed then waxed with beeswax.

 How to choose your business model?